jj-dev-br/IaC/README.md

 #What do you need:
   To use it, you need to configure an AWS account.
 Learn how to do it here : https://docs.aws.amazon.com/pt_br/cli/latest/userguide/cli-chap-welcome.html
   You will also need to have Terraform, Ansible and AWS CLI installed.
 I have utilized an UBUNTU machine.]
-  You will need a AWS Private Key and you have to configure it by using aws configure.
+  You will need a AWS Private Key and you have to configure it by running

+    aws configure.

 #How to run it: